kubernetes-sigs/gateway-api/site-src/concepts/guidelines.md

 There are some general design guidelines used throughout this API.

+!!! note
+    Throughout the Gateway API documentation and specification, keywords such as "MUST", "MAY", and "SHOULD" are used broadly.
+These should be interpreted as described in RFC 2119.

 ## Single resource consistency

 The Kubernetes API guarantees consistency only on a single resource level.
 There